-(March 29, 2020) – Don’t believe conspiracy theories or simple, fear-based explanations.
+(April 13, 2020) – Stats have been updated.
+(March 10, 2020) – Don’t believe conspiracy theories or simple, fear-based explanations.
 Instead understand why microbes & viruses play an essential part in our body’s self-healing mechanism.

-The corona virus scare is another major reason why we need competent health coaches trained in the Art and Science of Self-Healing.
+The corona virus scare is another major reason why we need competent Lifestyle Medicine Health Coaches trained in the Art and Science of Self-Healing.
 In this article we’ll explore: